How to organize an Hour of Code event

 After a successful Hour of Code event, make sure to:

 • Celebrate!
-Print certificates of completion and congratulate your students.
+Print certificates of completion!

 • Post pictures, videos, or notable quotes from the day on social media.
 (Publicity or privacy policies may apply.)